sjo99-kr/CVA6_WITH_TAGE_GSHARE_PREDICTOR/README.md

 GShare and TAGE significantly improve performance compared to the baseline BHT, particularly for structured branch patterns such as alternating and correlated branches.

 The effectiveness of TAGE can vary depending on the hashing scheme and the number of tag/index bits, which influence the level of aliasing in prediction tables.
-As a result, different applications with different branch behavior patterns may experience different performance improvements.

-These results demonstrate the impact of more advanced branch prediction mechanisms on overall processor performance.
 ---

 ### Branch Miss Rate